translate/pootle/docs/server/fabric_commands.rst

    password.
 See the :ref:`mysql_conf <fabric-commands#mysql-conf>` command
    for a way to eliminate the need for database password prompting.

-.. note:: This command will try to create a DB on MySQL, which will fail if MySQL is not installed or the settings don't provide configuration data for creating the database.
+.. note:: This command will try to create a database on MySQL, which will fail if MySQL is not installed or the settings don't provide configuration data for creating the database.

 Examples: